jeremycryan/social-clustering/reports/project_proposal.md

 along the lines of an animated heat map, showing agent opinion with shades of color and demonstrating it changing over time.

+### Next Steps

+I plan to recreate the original model in the next week and a half or so, along with some tools to visualize it and tune some parameters.
+At that point, I hope to have more rigorously defined how I'll add spacial information to the model and can begin that implementation.

 ### Bibliography

 [**Individualization as Driving Force of Clustering Phenomena in Humans**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000959)